hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 #### New method on Client
 The {@link Client} class has been enhanced to include a new method to create a {@link Chaincode} instance.
-This is the object to use for managing a chaincode.
+This is the object used for creating a chaincode definition and managing a chaincode.

 * {@link Client#newChaincode newChaincode} - Create a {@link Chaincode} instance.

 ### Step 1: Setup

-In this step we will be building the application objects needed to perform the operational steps that follow.
-A fabric-client operational environment is required before any of the following steps may be performed.
-A client instance is needed that has a user store, crypto suite, and a user assigned.
-The target peers, orderer, and channel instance objects will also be required prior to doing any of the following steps.
+In this step we will build the application objects needed to perform the operational steps that follow.
+You will first need to create a fabric-client operational environment.
+The client instance will need to have a user store, crypto suite, and a user assigned.
+The target peers, orderer, and channel instance objects will also be required prior to working with chaincode.
 The following sample code assumes that all of the normal fabric-client setup has been completed and only shows the new chaincode lifecycle related calls.

+The chaincode object needs specifies the parameters that will define how your chaincode will operate on the channel.
+These parameters include the name, version, endorsement policy, and the collection configuration.
+This chaincode object also specifies that the `Init` function will need to be executed before the chaincode can be started on the channel.

 ```
 // get the chaincode instance associated with the client